 From manipulative plays on 'age-old' to later regret

-Doubt well instead of being taken in.
+It could be correct to doubt with skills instead of being taken in.
 That is a teaching of Buddha.
 The kriya gurus Yukteswar and Yogananda advocate scepticism and good use of reason too - at times, in some places.
 Get the edge of calm doubt - that is, make neat doubting much profitable.

-You normally do well in not giving up your freedom as a faith-slave, or cultish guy.
-Instead of have a mind to follow up Yogananda on this one too, "It is all right to enjoy the good things of this world [Jse 141]."
+You normally do well in not giving up your freedom of thought, such as well studied opinions.
+The alternative is not wise.
+Have a mind to follow up Yogananda on this one too: "It is all right to enjoy the good things of this world [2000, 141]."
 Neither deep nor provisional faith in Buddha's teaching is forbidden by Buddha.

 Sound study is called for